 You’ll have five different options for redeeming your cash back:

-We recommend always using one of the first 4 options above, and avoiding number 5.
-The gift card option will offer a bonus on your redemptions, so use it first whenever possible.
+The gift card option will offer a bonus on your redemptions of at least $5, so use it first whenever possible.

 Statement credits and direct deposits are both easy ways to redeem your cash back.
 A statement credit will lower your card’s account balance, while a direct deposit will be sent to your bank account.